Skip to Main Content

 Psychopharmacology Education Planned for Nurses, by Nurses for More Than 20 Years

-The APNA Clinical Psychopharmacology Institute is an annual, nurse‑focused conference that translates cutting-edge psychopharmacology and neuroscience into real-world skills psychiatric-mental health nurse prescribers.
+The APNA Clinical Psychopharmacology Institute is an annual, nurse‑focused conference that translates cutting-edge psychopharmacology and neuroscience into clinical practice for psychiatric-mental health nurse prescribers.
 Attend annually in person or online and earn ANCC‑accredited pharmacology contact hours.

 SAVE THE DATE FOR 2026!